Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: Experimental Results

-Since pre-attributing map elements is important to consistently use existing map information (see Sec.~\ref{sec:ab_inputs}), it might be tempting to pre-attribute all the corresponding map elements instead of filtering them like we do in MapEX.
-Tab.~\ref{tab:ab_attribution} shows that discarding correspondences when the existing map element is too different (see Sec.~\ref{sec:matching}) does lead to stronger performance than indiscriminate attribution.
-In essence, this suggests it is preferable for MapEX to use a learnable query instead of EX queries when the existing map element is too different from the ground truth.
+Since pre-attributing map elements is important to consistently use existing map information (see \cref{tab:ab_inputs}), it might be tempting to pre-attribute all the corresponding map elements instead of filtering them like we do in MapEX. \cref{tab:ab_attribution} shows that discarding correspondences when the existing map element is too different (see \cref{sec:matching}) does lead to stronger performance than indiscriminate attribution.
+In essence, it is preferable to use a learnable query instead of EX queries when the existing map element is too different from the ground truth.